10.5 cm/65 (4.1") SK C/33

 This weapon was used primarily as AAA on cruisers and capital ships, although it could be used against surface targets.
-A reasonably good weapon, but its training and elevation rates were rather slow.
+A reasonably good weapon, but the training and elevation rates of their mountings were rather slow.
 Replaced the older 8.8 cm (3.5") SK C/31 on newer ships.

 Note the triaxial mounting in the picture below.
 This was intended to be able to compensate for the motion of the ship and so maintain target lock.
 Unfortunately, this mounting proved to be susceptible to electrical faults as it was not sufficiently waterproofed and the mountings were opened to the weather.
 These earlier mounts had limited RPC.
 The "H" class battleships were to have much improved enclosed mounts with full RPC, but these ships were never completed.